frimtec/pikett-assist/README.md

 * French
 * Italian

-Translation support for any additional language is warmly welcome - just get in contact with me.
+Translation support for any additional language is warmly welcomed - just get in contact with me.
 PAssist is using [Lokalise][lokalise] to maintain language translations.

 ## Open-Source and free

-PAssist is Open-Source and available under Apache-2.0 licence.
+PAssist is Open-Source and available under Apache-2.0 license.
 If you find PAssist useful and use it on a regular basis for your on-call duties, a voluntary donation is warmly welcome.